SAIKUMAR073/Digital-Image-Processing/README.md

 -->Contrast maniplulation of the Color image
 ## ClassAssignment9
 -->Shannon Fano Coding : Shannon Fano Algorithm is an entropy encoding technique for lossless data compression of multimedia.it assigns a code to each symbol based on their probabilities of occurrence.
 It is a variable-length encoding scheme, that is, the codes assigned to the symbols will be of varying length.
+## ClassAssignment10
+-->Huffman coding is a lossless data compression technique.
+Huffman coding is based on the frequency of occurrence of a data item i.e. pixel in images.
+The technique is to use a lower number of bits to encode the data in to binary codes that occurs more frequently.
+It is used in JPEG files.